The TLD for Australia is .AU. It is administered by auDA, the Australian Domain Name Administrator.

 |Signature||The signature must be visible and on or near the signature line.|

 Determining what consists of an ownership trade

-Trades should always consist of the ownership over the domain being relinquished to another separate entity where necessary.
-In some cases trades may not be necessary if the domain contains partially correct ABN/ACN data such as the ABN number, however if it contains incorrect or old business/entity name then no trade should be necessary and a simple update will suffice.
+Trades consist of the registrant relinquishing ownership over the domain to another entity.
+In some cases, trades may not be necessary when the domain contains partially correct ABN/ACN data, such as the ABN number.
+No trade should be required when an incorrect or old business/entity name was used; a simple update will suffice.

-Should you ever have concerns over whether or not a Change in Ownership is required please do not hesitate to contact support for assistance.
+Should you ever have concerns over whether or not a change in ownership is required, please contact support for assistance.

 Transfers and cancellations

-When the transfer request is submitted, an email is sent to the owner's confirmation email address specified on the transfer form.
+When the transfer request is submitted, an email goes to the owner's email address specified on the transfer form.
 There is a two-day window to approve or reject the request.
-If the transfer request is not approved within two days, the registry declines the transfer request.
+The registrant accepts the transfer request within two days.
+Once two days have passed without approval, the registry declines the transfer request.

-Upon registration of this ccTLD, there is a three-calendar day grace period during which the transaction may be canceled.
+There is a three-day grace period during which transactions permit cancellation.
 We do not offer refunds on renewals of domains, but you may request to cancel the registration at any time by submitting a request to email@example.com.